talmiller2/slurmcmc/README.md

 2d visualization of the loss function, the circle constraint (white line), and the points approaching (dark to bright) the minima (marked by a star):
 ![example_optimization_2d_visualization](examples/pics/example_optimization_2d_visualization.png)

+In the example above the number of iterations was arbitrary, but for model calibration the loss function should be a measure of the model's fit to data, and the optimization goal is to reach a statistically satisfactory value before proceeding to the Bayesian analysis.

 ### Bayesian analysis (MCMC)

 This example's plots are generated using [example_mcmc.py](examples/example_mcmc.py).